Christmas in Krakow

 How far away is Krakow?

-If you’re planning on a Krakow Christmas but you’re worried that Krakow is too far away to consider as a weekend break then think again!
+If you’re planning on visiting the Krakow Christmas Market but you’re worried that Krakow is too far away to consider as a weekend break then think again!

 Krakow is just over a two hour flight away from UK airports.
 That is less time than it takes to get from London to Manchester by train.